 This course involves the study of special nutritional needs, physiology, and health concerns of older adults.
-Completion Requirements Create of at least P
+Completion Requirements

-NUTR481: NUTRITION FIELD PRACTICUM
+NUTR481/681: NUTRITION FIELD PRACTICUM

 Thirteen hours supervised practice per week.
 Supervised practice with a program director or department manager in a non-commercial foodservice operation or food-related business.
 Students will be engaged in management projects.
 Completion Requirements